 Our rot treatment specialists will analyse and determine the severity of the damp problem in your property.
 Specific damp and timber treatments and rotten timber repairs using the most effective ways to address the problem are all part of our expertise.

-Our professionals have obtained the training that meets or surpasses the “PCA” requirements set out by the Property Care Association.
+Our professionals have obtained the training that meets or surpasses the industry’s requirements and standards.
 Our surveyors are all Certified Surveyors in Remedial Treatment (CSRT), guaranteeing that our customers receive the best possible service.

 The following are some of the benefits of using our services: